 UV radiation can cause sunburn.
-This is a sign of damage to the genetic material (DNA) in skin cells.
-Over time, enough DNA damage can cause cells to grow out of control and lead to cancer.
+This is a sign of damage to the genetic material (

-People who originally come from hotter climates with more sunshine tend to have naturally darker skins.
-They do not have more of the melanocyte cells than people with pale skin.
+People with brown or black skin do not have more melanocyte cells than people with white skin.
 But their melanocytes are more active and make more of the pigment.

-Melanoma may occur at any age, but it is more common in older people.
-In comparison to most other cancer types, it is also quite common in younger people.
+Melanoma skin cancer can happen at any age, but it's more common in older people.
+Unlike most other cancer types, it's also quite common in younger people.

-Ultraviolet radiation from the sun or sunbeds is the main environmental factor that increases the risk of developing melanoma.
+Ultraviolet radiation from the sun or sunbeds is the main environmental factor that increases the risk of getting melanoma skin cancer.

 Other risk factors include: